-The outbreak of covid-19 significantly disrupted the world economy and has a negative impact on the April to June 2020 operating results of the Society due to the reduction in passenger numbers.
-The continuing impact on the airport operations is unknown.
+The outbreak of covid-19 has significantly disrupted the world economy and continues to have a negative impact on the operating results of the Society due to the reduction in passenger numbers.
+The on-going impact on the airport operations is unknown.